Psoriasis Tracker Template: Weekly PASI Score, Body Surface Area

 Download Printable PDF

-Why PASI Regions and Components Matter
+Why This Psoriasis Tracker Template Uses PASI Regions and Components

 PASI splits the body into four regions and evaluates three components for each region: redness (erythema), thickness (induration), and scaling.
 Each component is rated on a 0 to 4 scale, and the region is also assigned an area score.
 The full PASI is a weighted calculation that your dermatologist or a clinical trial site will do.
 You do not need the full score to track your own disease meaningfully.
 What you need is a consistent rating of the same components in the same regions each week.